 7. Audio-Technica AT2020

-Audio-Technica is a Japanese company established way back in 1962 and produced high-quality audio equipment ever since.
+Audio-Technica is a Japanese company established way back in 1962 and has produced high-quality audio equipment.

 Their products range from mics and headphones to phonographic magnetic cartridges.
-The AT2020 is one of their newest condenser mics.
+The AT2020 is one of their newest condenser mics that immediately caught my attention.

-The AT2020 has a very high score on Amazon with great reviews across all categories – 4.7 out of 5 Amazon stars.
+The AT2020 has a very high score on Amazon with great reviews across all categories.

 What little critical reviews it has mainly address Amazon and not the product.
 The others come from people not knowing how to use an XLR mic.